scopreon/YOLO-spambot/README.md

  - Install the executable file PhantomJS for your appropriate operating system
  - Run the python program in the correct path

- Make sure you read the documentation
+ Make sure you read the comments in the file